NOxBODY/CameraCrop/README.md

-# CameraCrop is under development
+# CameraCrop is not being maintained